Kuzhuppilly

 Kuzhuppilly is a suburb of Kochi city and a tourist destination in Vypin Island in Kerala, India.
 The areas in Kuzhuppilly village are Pallathamkulangara, Cheruvaipu, Thundippuram, Manappally, and Ayyampilly.

 Statistics

 The total population per the 2001 census is 12,120 and the number of houses is 2,701.

 Location

 Kuzhuppilly village is 18 km towards the northwest of Kochi.
 It is 26 km from Cochin International Airport and 4.5 km from Cherai Beach.
 It is covered by Ayyambilly Post Office with PIN 682 501.

+The Panchayat is situated by Pallipuram Grama Panchayat to the north and Edavanakkad Grama Panchayath to the south.
 The east border is Veeranpuzha, the northern extension of Vembanad Lake and the Arabian Sea is the western border.

 Places of interest

 The village contains the Pallathamkulangara Bhagavathi Temple, Sree Balakrishna Swami Temple, St. Augustine's Church, Mahadeva Temple, Ayyampilly Mahadeva Temple, and Chempoozhi Sree Dharmasastha Temple.
 Pulauyavamshodharini sabha Sree Rajalangaramoorthy temple is at Cheruvype.

 It is important to include that this village is developing in a very fast way.

 Kuzhuppilly Beach is an upcoming tourist spot in Kerala.
 It was identified as a potential tourism spot by the authorities.
 The beach beautification project is being implemented at a cost of Rs 46 lakh by the government.